Exploring Big Ideas With Young Writers

 We have workshops available for students in Stage 2, 3 and 4 (school years 3-8).
 Programs are adapted to suit the age and ability level of each group.
 Our full-day masterclass events are suitable for Stage 3 (years 5 & 6).

-We currently offer our programs to all schools located in the Newcastle, Lake Macquarie, Port Stephens, Cessnock, Maitland and Singleton local government areas.
+We currently offer our programs to all schools located in the Newcastle, Lake Macquarie, Port Stephens, Cessnock, Maitland, Singleton and Dungog local government areas.
 We require contact details for a member of staff such as teacher librarian, assistant principal or classroom teacher.
-If you are a parent, carer or P&C member we encourage you to speak with a staff member at your child’s school before getting in touch with us
+If you are a parent, carer or P&C member we encourage you to speak with a staff member at your child’s school before getting in touch with us.

 Included with each booking is access to the worksheets and timed lesson plans.

-Our workshop fees are subsidised thanks to the generous support of our sponsors, with most workshops priced at $14 per student (additional costs apply for full-day masterclasses).
-This covers fair payment for our talented guides as well as all colour printed worksheets and resources.
-We are working hard to secure additional funding and bring down our costs; if price is a barrier for your school, please contact us.
+Our workshop fees are subsidised thanks to the generous support of our sponsors, with most workshops priced at $10 per student (additional costs apply for full-day masterclasses).
+This allows us to provide fair payment for our talented guides as well as all colour printed worksheets and resources.
+We are very grateful to our sponsors who allow us to offer a limited number of free workshops to eligible disadvantaged schools – if your school has an ICSEA below 1000, please contact us for more information.

 Yes!
-We are excited to launch workshops in character, tension building and editing for students in years 7 & 8.
+We are excited to launch workshops in character, tension building, setting and editing for students in years 7 & 8.
 Contact us to book.

 We are always grateful for the support of new sponsors and would love to have a conversation about how we can support your business in return – please get in touch for further information.